vwd-33/VWD/src/pages/distro/index.md

       SWERDTHEGAN (usa) - "Rally Around the Banner of Our Blood" TAPE: $8.00

+      TERROR NOXPHERATUR (por) - "Devouring All Your Life" TAPE: $9.00

       THE SHADOW ORDER (gre) - "Untold" TAPE: $7.00